Island Hopping in the Galapagos – Useful Tips and Tricks

 Another thing to be considered is the wildlife.
 Some animals, especially birds, have different habits throughout the year, such as breeding season.
 Marine life is also influenced by the cold or warm currents.
 Depending on what time of the year you will be here, there will be different things to see in the wildlife.

 This is the last of my articles about the Galapagos.
 I hope you enjoyed reading them and got useful information about the Galapagos.
-If you have any further questions, don´t hesitate to send an e-mail to email@example.com or check out this tour .
+If you have any further questions, don´t hesitate to send an e-mail to firstname.lastname@example.org or check out our Galapagos Tours .